 Excessive and uncontrollable anger can cause problems in your relationships with friends and family, problems at work, legal and financial difficulties, and physical and mental health issues.
 Anger is often at the root of murder, violent crimes, destruction of property, and abuse, whether physical, verbal, or sexual.
 Domestic violence incidents have increased during the pandemic.

-Failure to handle your anger well can cause mental health problems as well.
+Failure to handle your anger well can cause mental health problems, as well.
 Anger affects your thoughts and feelings.
 If you are angry, you may use alcohol or other substances to dull the anger or try to forget about what made you angry.
 Using substances to solve problems usually causes more problems.
-Anger can also highjack your ability to think clearly, and as a result, you can end up making poor decisions and using poor judgment.
+Anger can also hijak your ability to think clearly, and as a result, you can end up making poor decisions and using poor judgment.
 You may even end up saying something you later regret.

 Anger creates energy surges, and when energy surges occur, chemicals such as adrenaline enter your bloodstream, your heart rate increases, your blood flow increases, and your muscles tense.
 Losing your temper affects your cardiac health.
 It can shorten your life when it is sustained.
 Anger also compromises your immune system.
 Everyone gets angry sometimes; handling anger well, though, can help you to stay healthy.

 When you get angry, ask yourself if the level of anger you are feeling and your reaction to it is out of proportion to what triggered the anger.
 Are you overreacting?
 Are you directing your anger at the correct person?
 Are you taking something personally?
 It’s much better to take your emotional temperature throughout the day and to address your feelings before you lose control of them.
 Self-monitor: do you feel your heart begin to race, are your muscles starting to tense?
 These are all indicators that you are beginning to become angry.